AIAS Board Members

 Emily Dam - events committee chair

 Emily is the Events Coordinator Committee Chair for AIAS.
-She is a first year in the Pre-Architecture program and plans on minoring in Asian American Studies.
+She is in the second year in the BS program and plans on minoring in Asian American Studies.
 She has been interested in architecture since childhood and loves seeing the different styles from around the world!
 She believes that architecture has the ability to tell stories and reclaim identities, while also serving a functional purpose.
 Outside of school, she is a lion dancer and ASPIRE mentor through the Asian Pacific American Resource Center!

 Erin Kindell - Student Licensing Advisor